afdezcl/kemenu/README.md

 # kemenu

-Kemenu web app, for menu management written in Java and Angular.
+Kemenu web application, for menu management written in Java and Angular.

 ## IMPORTANT:exclamation:: Use npm as follows